jaffreyjoy/pirate-rush/README.md

  - change the `environment` variable in `app.js` from `production` to `development`.
  - open the terminal (not necessarily in the root directory) and run `mongod` to start the mongo server.
  - open another instance of the terminal in the root directory and execute `node app.js` to start the express server.
  - open your browser and type `localhost:3004` in the address bar to run the game.
-You can also change the port by changing the
- `port` variable in `app.js` and restarting the express server.
+You can also change the port by changing the value of the `port` variable in `app.js` and restarting the express server.

 ---------------------